PyEllips/pyElli/paper/paper.md

 - The lower half-space, which represents the substrate.

 The incident and lower half-space are modeled as infinite to terminate the calculation.
-Consequently, backside scattering of the substrate cannot be introduced into the calculation.
+Consequently, the calculation inherently cannot capture backside scattering from the bottom substrate surface.

 ```python
 structure = elli.Structure(